turnerrainer/Buerokratt-Architectural-Decision-Records/docs/adr/index.md

 ## Architectural Decision Log

->*The numbering of decision records below is no persistent*
+>*The numbering of decision records below is not persistent*

 <!-- adrlog -->